nycu-caslab/OSC2025/_sources/labs/lab6.rst

 On Fork a New Process
 ---------------------

-1. Copy the page frames of page tables.
+1. Child PTE map to the same page frames as parent.

 2. Then mark PTE entries of **both child and parent** to be **read-only** even for original read-write pages.